 SECTION A. LANDS TO WHICH THIS ORDER APPLIES

-The Order shall apply to all areas of special flood hazard with the jurisdiction of Cooke County.
+The ORDER shall apply to all areas within the jurisdiction of Hardin County, Texas including but not limited to areas of Special Flood Hazard.

 SECTION B. BASIS FOR ESTABLISHING THE AREAS OF SPECIAL FLOOD HAZARD